Freeze spray: Industrial

 For spot-cooling of electronic components during troubleshooting, dimethyl ether or tetrafluoroethane may be used.

 Freeze sprays are also used to contract metal for assembly or disassembly of interference fit parts.

 The extreme temperature can cause viscoelastic materials to change to glass phase.
 Thus it is useful for removing many types of pressure sensitive adhesives.

 Medical

 In medical applications, spray cans containing dimethyl ether or tetrafluoroethane may also be used to freeze and destroy tissue, for removal of warts and skin tags, or other uses in cryosurgery.
 Liquified petroleum gas including propane and butane is sometimes used.
 These all may also be used as a topical anesthetic, due to the numbing effect of cold, though there is risk of frostbite.

+Cold sprays are sometimes used to carefully freeze and kill attached ticks, with successful application often resulting in the dead tick falling off.

 Chloroethane may be used as a topical pain reliever, and an alternative to ice pack therapy to reduce inflammation and swelling.
 Since its boiling point is well above the freezing point of water, there is less risk of freezing the skin, though it can still be dangerous if misused.
 It may be used to treat sports injuries, where it is sometimes known as ice spray or magic spray.

+Freeze sprays are also utilized in frozen section biopsies to rapidly cool or freeze small tissue samples at the microtome or cryostat.